MonitSharma/MonitSharma/README.md

 - 📃 Projects I'm working on:

+    - A course on [Computational Physics with Python and C++](https://medium.com/@_monitsharma/list/computational-physics-f8d4b52726ba), aimed at undergrads to learn more about the use of Python and C++ in computational physics,and how to make life easier.
+This will also include some basic physics simulations and will eventually lead up to physics simulations and some high end projects in the field of High Energy Physics.
+    -  Solving [LeetCode problems](https://medium.com/@_monitsharma/list/leetcode-solutions-4ce3cba639a7) in three languages Python, Java and C++, and occasionaly in Javascript, C and some other languages and write about each problem in a medium article.
+Till now I've solved around 400 problmes on [Leetcode](https://leetcode.com/monitsharma/).
+You can check the website [here](https://monitsharma.github.io/LeetCode-Solutions/).

      - A 1/3 course on **Quantum Computing** , starting from some basic [introduction to quantum computing](https://github.com/MonitSharma/Introduction-to-Quantum-Computing) with some lecture notes, and code tutorials, to 2/3 **Quantum Error Correction** , which introduces the concept of error correction in quantum computing and lastly a 3/3 **Quantum Integer Programming** a course for the people working in industry, teaching them how to utilise the quantum computing techniques to the fullest.